Skip to content

 MyPair p(1, 2.0); // 隐式推导为 MyPair<int, double>

-When the compiler sees the constructor MyPair(T f, U s), it automatically generates an equivalent deduction guide: as long as int and double arguments are passed, it deduces T as int and U as double.
+The compiler sees the constructor MyPair(T f, U s) and automatically generates an equivalent deduction guide: whenever int and double arguments are passed, it deduces T as int and U as double.

 Multiple Constructors